 Adopting a puppy from a shelter or rescue may not allow you to meet the parents’ siblings or other relatives, which might help you get a better idea of the puppy’s personality as an adult.

-Anatolian Shepherd puppies, like other dogs, need early socialisation, which is being exposed to a wide range of people, sights, sounds, and experiences.
-Your Anatolian Shepherd puppy’s growth as a well-rounded canine depends heavily on early socialisation.
+Anatolian Labrador mix puppies, like other dogs, need early socialization, which is being exposed to a wide range of people, sights, sounds, and experiences.
+Your Anatolian Labrador mix puppy’s growth as a well-rounded canine depends heavily on early socialization.

 Anatolian Shepherd Health